tongjingqi/Game-RL/README.md

 In this repository, we also provide the code used to generate samples for each game in GameQA - see the [src/](./src) directory.
 There are 30 directories in total - one for each game.

-Apart form the code, each game directory contains:
+Apart from the code, each game directory contains:

 1. A README file describing the game tasks and code execution instructions
 2. A subdirectory with example samples